 “They’re back,” Brianna announced evenly, still watching the clouds.

 Seconds later, a storm of dragons emerged from the clouds, wings filling the cavern like thunder.
-One held a man in its claws while the other four held a whimpering dragon captive.
+One held a man in its claws while the other three held a whimpering dragon captive.

 As soon as they landed, Claire started shaking, her entire body convulsing in concern for the man the dragons had captured.
 Images of the man cycled through her brain, every instinct telling Claire to run to him, but Allie commanded her to stay.